TEM: FEI Tecnai Transmission Electron Microscope

 - 200kV operating voltage

-- EDAX SUTW (super ultra thin window) and analyzer, 0.3 srad EDS solid angle
+- EDAX thin window Si(Li) detector with 0.3 srad EDS solid angle

-In order to become a qualified user on the FEI Tecnai TEM, you need to follow each of these steps in the order as listed here:
+To become a qualified user on the FEI Tecnai TEM, follow each of the following steps:

 - Complete the process to become a lab member of SNSF and follow the instructions to activate a Badger account.

-- Contact firstname.lastname@example.org to coordinate subsequent training.
-Basic Tecnai training consists of two 3-hr sessions and a 2-hr final, plus observation during start-up in your first session with your own samples.
-Further training on specific techniques can be requested following basic training.
+- Complete the training request form to coordinate subsequent training.
+Basic Tecnai training typically consists of three 2-hr sessions followed by observation sessions during start-up during your initial independent sessions.
+Further training on specific techniques can be requested following basic training (STEM, EDS, etc.).
 TEM users with prior experience will be trained at the level required.
 An accredited TEM laboratory course is periodically offered through the Materials Science and Engineering Department.

 TEM service is available for projects where extensive instrument training is not practical.
 However, users must generally make or provide their own TEM-ready samples.